dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If Bill Gates woke up with Oprah's money, he'd jump out the window.
+  Nurture your minds with great thoughts.
+To believe in the heroic makes heroes.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)